Alexander Vassiliev

-Alexander Vassiliev (Александр Юрьевич Васильев; born 1962) is a Russian-British journalist, writer and espionage historian living in London who is a subject matter expert in the Soviet KGB and Russian SVR.
+Alexander Yuryevich Vassiliev (Александр Юрьевич Васильев; born 1962) is a Russian-British journalist, writer and espionage historian living in London who is a subject matter expert in the Soviet KGB and Russian SVR.
 A former officer in the Soviet Committee for State Security (KGB), he is known for his two books based upon KGB archival documents: Spies: The Rise and Fall of the KGB in America, co-authored with John Earl Haynes and Harvey Klehr, and The Haunted Wood: Soviet Espionage in America: the Stalin Era, co-authored with Allen Weinstein.

 Biography

 Early years

 Alexander Vassiliev was born in Moscow, Russian SFSR on May 1, 1962.

 Vassiliev joined the Communist Party of the Soviet Union in 1983 while he was a student at Moscow State University (MGU).
 He graduated from MGU with a degree in journalism in 1984.

 Vassiliev worked in the international department of Komsomolskaya Pravda (Young Communists' Truth) from 1984 to 1985.
 In 1985, he became a student in the Andropov Red Banner Institute of the KGB of the USSR, completing his studies there in 1987.